AI For Overflowing Toilet Calls

 It follows the company's rules.
 Some calls can be escalated immediately.
 Others create a clean callback summary for the owner, dispatcher, or technician.

-Why build an overflowing toilet call plan separate from a plumbing page?
+Why build an overflowing toilet call path separate from a plumbing page?

 Because these callers search and decide differently.
 They care about active water, bathroom access, floor impact, embarrassment, tenant pressure, and whether the company sounds prepared.